KiboOst/php-qivivoAPI/README.md

 # php-qivivoAPI

-## php API for Smart Qivivo Thermostat
+## php API for Smart Qivivo / Comap Thermostat

-This php API allows you to control your Smart Qivivo Thermostat.
+This php API allows you to control your Smart Qivivo / Comap Thermostat.

 The official Qivivo API doesn't provide any function yet for multi-zone.
-In browser/app, at this time, when using multi-zone, Qivivo doesn't provide option to store/load different programs for each zone.<br />
-So I developed this API in a few hours part-time to be able to do it, and not have to manually change each period of each day for each zone!<br />

 If you need a simple api to use official Qivivo API without headaches: [php-simpleQivivoAPI](https://github.com/KiboOst/php-simpleQivivoAPI)

 <img align="right" src="Jeedom/Assets/logoJeedom.png" width="64">

 Jeedom user ?
-Check this [example](https://github.com/KiboOst/php-qivivoAPI/tree/master/Jeedom) of integration into Jeedom!
+Check this  [Jeedom Plugin !](https://kiboost.github.io/jeedom_docs/plugins/qivivo/fr_FR/).
-Now also as a [Jeedom Plugin !](https://kiboost.github.io/jeedom_docs/plugins/qivivo/fr_FR/) with full support of multi-zone and plannings.

 ### Use case example
 - Get your Qivivo data to trigger other actions.<br />